Michells13/Tutzil/README.md

-# Tutzil: Object Detection and Tracking System
-Object detector for human assistance
+# Tutzil: Object detector and tracker for human assistance

-Tutzil is an advanced object detection and tracking system built upon the YOLOv8 model by Ultralytics, integrated with a user interface created in Qt Creator.
-This project aims to develop a tracking assistant that interfaces with a two-degree-of-freedom system, featuring pan and tilt axes as well as an extra actuator for multiple propuses.
+Tutzil is an advanced object detection and tracking system built upon the YOLOv8 model(more archtectures will be added later), integrated with a user interface created in Qt Creator that controls a 2DOF system.

 ## Objectives

 Basically this is an artificial vision system controlling a two-degree-of-freedom robot, where the user selects an object on the screen, and the robotic system autonomously adjusts the camera to accurately point at the chosen object.
-The primary goal of this project is to create a reliable and efficient tracking assistant that can be used mainly in a security system with a 2 DOF robot but also as a camera stabilizer.
+The primary goal of this project is to create a reliable and efficient tracking assistant that can be used mainly in a security system with a 2 DOF robot but also as a camera stabilizer, the goal of this project is to mount it in a vehicle.

 ## System Architecture